 About Free Pxrn

-“Free Pxrn: The Memoir of an American Heathen” is the culmination of all my life’s experiences up to this point.
-Two years in the making, the songs on this album bookmark specific chapters in my life, my highs and lows.
+“Free Pxrn: The Memoir of an American Heathen” is the culmination of all my life’s experiences up to 2016.
+Two years in the making, the songs on this album bookmarked specific chapters in my life, my highs and lows.
 Free Pxrn was my last attempt at fulfilling my purpose and living my dream as an artist.
 I was born and raised in New Jersey to a lower middle-class household and many of my family and friends were either considered poor or lower middle class.
 I had one vacation in my entire life.
 The paycheck to paycheck lifestyle was all we knew.
 The daily struggle I witnessed day in and day out frustrated me and many people close to me were telling me to abandon my dreams and get a “real” job.
 But I graduated school in the midst of the Recession and full-time jobs were hard to come by, especially with my minimal experience.

 So, I worked several odd jobs for years, including substitute teaching until I decided to freelance as a graphic designer and website designer.
 I was self-taught and would spend 12-16 hours a day studying and researching online.
 I’d visit TGIFridays for the free wifi and use coupons they sent to my email to order food.
 Calling potential clients and writing songs.
 I hustled weed on the side to make ends meet.
 I sacrificed having a cell phone for almost 2 years and slept in my car when necessary.
 I lived hand to mouth for several years.